nash403/Sokoban/README.md

 ## How to play

 You can move with the arrows keys
-You can reset the level with the 'R' key
+You can reset the level with the 'R' key.
+When a level is completed you can press the 'enter' or the 'space' key to go to the next level.

 ## Goal of the game